dazuma/toys/toys/docs/guide.md

 Completions are somewhat related to acceptors, and it is a common pattern to set both in concert.
 But they perform distinct functions.
-Acceptors affect option parsing whereas completions affect tab completion in the shell.
+Acceptors affect option parsing, whereas completions affect tab completion in the shell.

 #### Flag groups